Disclaimer: As this is an affiliate site, I’ll earn a small commission from qualified purchases, at no additional cost to you.

 But, if you’re boondocking, you need a reliable source of electricity.

-A good solar setup can help power few small appliances.
+A good solar setup can help power a few small appliances.

 But to power your RV air conditioners, washer, dryer, and furnace, you need a 50 amp RV generator.